baliramkore/ViewModelApp/README.md

 -hence values which are assigned to the class level variables will be set to default values means data loss.
 -if want to retain values as updated values we have viewmodel concept which are lifecycle aware -viewmodel provides scope for the variables to store data during config changes and provides to the UI.
--UI Specifik data will be hold inside viewmodel
+-UI Specific data will be hold inside viewmodel -viewmodel will survive untill activity or fragment completely destroyed